Lab 5 due date: Wednesday, October 18, 2016, at 11:59:59 PM EDT.

 There are two sources of outputs from RISC-V simulation.
 These include BSV $display statements (both messages and errors) and RISC-V print statements.

 BSV $display statements are printed to stdout by bsim_dut.
 BSV can also print to standard error (stderr) using $fwrite(stderr, ...) statements.
 The scripts run_asm.sh and run_bmarks.sh redirect the stdout to the logs/<test name>.log file.

 RISC-V print statements (e.g., printChar, printStr and printInt functions in programs/benchmarks/common/syscall.c) are handled through moving characters and integers to the mtohost CSR.
 The test bench reads from the cpuToHost interface and prints characters and integers to stderr when it receives them.

 Exercise 0 (0 Points): Compile the test programs by going to the programs/assembly and programs/benchmarks directories and running make.
-Compile the one-cycle RISC-V implementation and test it by going to the scemi/sim directory and using the following commands:
+Compile the one-cycle RISC-V implementation and test it by going to the top directory of your lab and using the following commands:

-During the compilation of BSV code (i.e. build -v onecycle), you may see lots of warnings after the sentence "code generation for mkBridge starts".
-Those warnings are for the SceMi infrastructure, and you generally do not need to be concerned about them.
+During the compilation of BSV code, you may see lots of warnings.
+Those warnings are probably for the Connectal infrastructure, and you generally do not need to be concerned about them.

 While running the build tool, AFS timeout errors can look like this:

 ... code generation for mkBypassRFile starts Error: Unknown position: (S0031) Could not write the file `bdir_dut/mkBypassRFile.ba': timeout tee: ./onecycle_compile_for_bluesim.log: Connection timed out !!!
 Stage compile_for_bluesim command encountered an error -- aborting build. !!!
 Look in the log file at ./onecycle_compile_for_bluesim.log for more information.